Can you spend time out of the wheelchair?

 Völkner mat that gentle rotates me automatically all night (provided

-the electricity is on), both of us get much more rest.
+the electricity is on), both of us got much more rest.

-I've also started using an oxygen concentrator that takes
+I also used to use an oxygen concentrator that takes

 oxygen from room air and feeds it into the vent to make sure I